mattiaslundberg/phoenix-deploy-example/README.md

 Deployment is done using erlang releases using [ansible](https://www.ansible.com/) using artifacts built locally using docker.

 1. Install ansible
+2. Update `vars.yml` with your ssh keys and domains
-2. Run `ansible setup.yml` to create a new droplet and do a full installation of the app
+3. Run `ansible setup.yml` to create a new droplet and do a full installation of the app
-3. Update `VERSION`-file and run `ansible deploy.yml` to generate a upgrade of the running version
+4. Update `VERSION`-file and run `ansible deploy.yml` to generate a upgrade of the running version